avlaropereira/Xcelerator/Xcelerator.LogEngine.Tests/README.md

 ## Test Results

-All 15 tests pass successfully, providing comprehensive coverage of the `LogHarvesterService` functionality.
+All 15 unit tests pass successfully, with 1 integration test skipped by default.